RPVJ7/scd-etl-pipeline-python-s3-mysql/README.md

 ## How to Run

-1. Ensure AWS credentials are configured securely
+1. Ensure AWS credentials are configured securely and upload the files (orders_ETL.json, orders_ETL_incremental.json) into a folder called **etl_pipeline** in a S3 bucket with a structure etl_pipeline --> yyyymmdd
-2. Ensure MySQL schema and tables (customers1, products1, orders1) are created
+2. Ensure MySQL schema and tables (customers1, products1, orders1) are created in a database called 'Python'
 3. Run the script or notebook containing the main function: **scd_etl_pipeline.ipynb**

 Verify: